kauefraga/cpp-colors/README.md

 ### Features

 - Ready for use!
 Drop it in your codebase and be happy!!!
+- Just copy the file `colors.hpp` in your project and prettify your outputs.
 - Simple and well-written interfaces so you don't have to worry about readability.
-- Support for 3-4 bit colors (standard and high-intensity colors).
+- Support for 4 bit colors (standard and high-intensity colors).
 - `Fore` namespace that has ANSI code for the main (more supported) foreground colors.
 - `Back` namespace that has ANSI code for background colors.
 - `Style` namespace that has ANSI code for apply style like bold, italic, underline, and so on.